A brief summary of encryption method used in widespread ransomware

 Try to describe encryption method in such a simple way that everyone can understand it easily.

-  Ransomware is kind of computer malware which kidnaps personal files, makes them inaccessible, and demands a ransom payment to restore them.
-In the most of the ransomware, personal files which are the target of ransomware include documents, databases, source codes, pictures, videos, etc., and Bitcoin is often used as ransom currency.
+Ransomware is a kind of computer malware that kidnaps personal files, makes them inaccessible, and demands a ransom payment to restore them.
+In the most ransomware, personal files which are the target of ransomware include documents, databases, source codes, pictures, videos, etc., and Bitcoin is often used as ransom currency.

 The first kind of ransomware is found in 1989, and ransomware seems to blowout since 2012.
 Until now, millions of people have become victims of ransomware, which makes ransomware even more rampant.

 Because ransomware has already disturbed our daily lives, we decide to write something for both non-technicians and technicians.
 We have summarized our work on ransomware and chosen 10 ransomware which we are going to discuss in Section 2.

 By this paper, one can understand the basic idea of how ransomware work, and what exact algorithms used to encrypt victim’s personal files.
 Moreover, we sincerely hope that this paper can do some help for the ones who want to have a further analysis on ransomware.

 Moreover, it should be noticed that we only focus our discussion on encryption method and decryption method, something else, such as packing, anti-sandbox, elevation of privilege, DLL injection, are not in consideration.

 At last, due to the limited level of the author, anything inappropriate in the paper, awaits correction by the knowledgeable.